unjs/unctx/README.md

 // ...
 ctx.call({ test: 1 }, () => {
-  // This is similar to vue setup function
+  // This is similar to the vue setup function
-  // Any function called here, can use `useAwesome` to get { test: 1 }
+  // Any function called here can use `useAwesome` to get { test: 1 }
 });
 ```